rdperry031/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+The main difference is JWTs do not store the user's state on the server.
+Instead, the state is stored on the token itself.
+This eliminates issues with scalability that session authentication faces due to sessions being stored on the server with a potentially large number of users.
+Sessions are also limited to a single domain whereas JWTs are usable across different domains.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcrypt has three main features:

+/ 1. password hashing - The password is passed through a hashing function using a one way algorithm and converted to an unreadable string.

+/ 2. salting - salting adds a random 22 character string in order to ensure passwords with identical values do not result in identical hashes.

+/ 3. accumulative hashing rounds - Each additional round of hashing generates a new hash based on the previous hash.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are isolated and test only small blocks or units of code, hence the name.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Writing tests first helps ensure cleaner and simpler code as the developer only needs to write enough code to make the tests pass.